Back to main LIS 530 page

 General Course Information

-Workload: A general rule of thumb is that for every hour of a graduate-level class, you should expect to do 3-4 hours of work, including class time.
-So, for a three-credit graduate-level course such as this one, that would equal 9-12 hours of work per week.
+A general rule of thumb is that for every hour of a graduate-level class, you should expect to do 3-4 hours of work, including class time.
+So, for a three-credit graduate-level course such as this one, that would equal 6-9 hours of work per week outside of class on-campus; or 9-12 hours of work per week online.
 This is an average; some weeks it could be a bit less, and some weeks it could be a bit more (for example, when you have an assignment due).

-This course includes many readings.
-These readings, our class discussions of them, and student discussion leading are an important and significant part of our course and of your workload.
-The reading load is lower during the weeks you have major assignments due to give you time to complete them during those weeks.
+This is a seminar-style course with many readings.
+These readings, our class discussions of them, and student presentations on them are an important and significant part of our course and of your workload.
+The reading load is lower during the weeks you have major assignments due, to give you time to complete them during those weeks.

-- act in a professional manner in class, your communications, and other class activities;
+- act in a professional manner in class, our eClass site, your communications, and other class activities;

 - conduct yourself the same way that you would on the job (professional behaviour is expected at all times);